Bang1338/strawpng/README.md

 ### Update
 - Since May 5th 2025, osman improved the obfuscation and used Websocket instead of POST.
+- Since May 6th 2025, osman published picasso v3, and maybe this is for testing.

 <h1 align="center">
 StrawPNG